spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 | D2 | 5 | Calculator fixed | Non-exclusive | €5 |
 | D3 | 10 |Calculator percentage | Non-exclusive | €10 |

 As all the discounts are non-exclusive, they are applied together.
+However, a Back Office user can [prioritize](#discount-priority) the non-exclusive discounts to set the order in which they should apply.
+See [LINK TO BO GUIDE] for details on how they can do that.

 ## Discount validity interval